 Publication Date: 2020-01-09

-Multidisciplinary management of pediatric voice and swallowing disorders by This text provides a comprehensive review of the assessment and management of pediatric voice and swallowing disorders from the perspectives of both the pediatric laryngologist as well as the speech-language pathologist whose collaboration is critical to effective clinical care.
+Multidisciplinary management of pediatric voice and swallowing disorders by This text provides a comprehensive review of the assessment and management of paediatric voice and swallowing disorders from the perspectives of both the paediatric laryngologist as well as the speech-language pathologist whose collaboration is critical to effective clinical care.
 All chapters are written by experts in dual fields and formatted to present a straightforward approach to diagnosing and managing each disorder, including descriptions of relevant operative interventions.
 Multiple intraoperative photographs and illustrations depicting how to perform each surgical procedure are also included.
-Multidisciplinary Management of Pediatric Voice and Swallowing Disorders will serve as a useful step-by-step guide and resource for not only otolaryngologists and speech-language pathologists, but all members of the pediatric aerodigestive team and all other providers caring for children affected by voice and swallowing disorders.

 Publication Date: 2020